noahehall/theBookOfNoah/0current/hashicorp/nomad.md

 #### service

-- register this server with consul/nomad for discovery & monitoring
 - can be specified at group/task level
   - group level: if provider === consul enables registering services with consul connect support; must include a connect stanza
+- register this service with consul/nomad for discovery & monitoring
 - lifecycle: managed by nomad
   - registration:
     - group services: service registration & checks before starting any tasks